-Campsites all have potable water and latrines on site with ambient-temperature water showers attached.
+Campsites all have potable water and latrines on site with ambient-temperature water showers attached (to be used clothed).
 Sites are also equipped with picnic tables and canvas dining flies along with multiple fire rings.

 Campsites are often shared by 2 Troops.
 Please keep that in mind when setting up camp if you arrive before the other Troop.
 A Scout is courteous.